HeliosInteractive/helios-vue/README.md

 The app implements a Keyboard component which can be included within any other component in order to add a keyboard to it.
 The keyboard included in this app is customized in both functionality and styling.
 It comes with a wide range of characters, and the ability to toggle upper/lower case.
 It is styled so that it will scale with the size of the window.
 All of the styling for the keyboard is written in the style block on the component.
 If you wish to style on your own, you can either use the current styling and customize, or include the original okey.css if you wish.
 The keyboard component will search for new input fields to bind to on mount and update.
 If you change input fields out without changing the keyboard, then be sure to trigger a `$forceUpdate` on the keyboard to have it see the new inputs.

+### Global Event Bus

+Within this sample app an EventBus component is used.
+This is an empty component that is just used to pass messages around.
+You can see it used on the sample loading usage screen.
+When the link is clicked an event is emitted to open the loading screen, and then after a set amount of time another event is sent to close the screen.
+The `App.vue` is listening for these events, and responds by opening/closing the loading screen.
+You can read more about using an event bus [here](https://alligator.io/vuejs/global-event-bus/).
+They can be a nice lightweight way to pass messages between components.
+You can of course replace it all with you're own system (or vuex) if you wish, all up to your preference.

 ### Readme Copy

 The readme will be automatically copied to the build folder.